 SharePoint Online: Update List Items using PowerShell

-Requirement: SharePoint Online PowerShell to Edit List Item.
+Requirement: SharePoint Online PowerShell to Edit and update List Items.

 Update List Items in SharePoint Online using PowerShell CSOM Script

-Here is the example for SharePoint Online PowerShell to update a list item:
+Here is the example for SharePoint Online PowerShell script to update a list item:

 #Load SharePoint CSOM Assemblies